The pulse of GMRS. Or at least the data.

 The good news is that the menu system is straightforward.
 You can set channels, privacy codes (CTCSS/DCS tones), power levels, and other settings directly on the radio.
 For a two-pack intended for family use, this is usually all you need.
 It takes a few minutes to set up matching channels on both radios.

-If you are looking for a radio with computer programming support, consider the Baofeng UV-5G or BTECH GMRS-PRO, both of which support CHIRP.
+If these limitations matter to you, consider the Baofeng UV-5G or BTECH GMRS-PRO, both of which support CHIRP and offer more flexible programming.